ProteinsWebTeam/interpro-docs/docs/browse.rst

 the data is available.
 Types of data that may be available in the menu of an InterPro entry page include: :ref:`proteins`, :ref:`ida`, :ref:`taxonomy`, :ref:`proteomes`, :ref:`structures`, :ref:`alphafold1`, :ref:`pathways` and :ref:`interactions`.

-Althought most InterPro entries remain carefully reviewed by our curators, some type Family entries are AI-generated from PANTHER, NCBIfam or CATH-Gene3D signatures which cover approximately the whole protein length.
+Although most InterPro entries remain carefully reviewed by our curators, some type Family entries containing signatures from PANTHER, NCBIfam or CATH-Gene3D which cover approximately the whole protein length are AI-generated.
 For these entries, the name, short-name and description have been generated automatically using a Large Language Model.
 All AI-generated content is flagged as such with an |AI_tag| tag.
-Please consider this content has not been subjected to curator review when interpreting related results.
+Please consider that this content has not been subjected to curator review when interpreting related results.
 More information on AI-generated content can be found in :doc:`AI-generated content </llm_descriptions>`.

-.. |AI_tag| image:: images/browse_pages/ai_tag.png
+.. |AI_tag| image:: images/icons/ai_tag.png
   :alt: AI tag
   :width: 18pt